 Sub: Pedestrians not using subways

-Through the columns of your esteemed paper, I would like to draw the attention of one and all towards to the under-utilisation of subways by pedestrians.
+Through the columns of your esteemed paper, I would like to draw the attention of one and all toward the under-utilization of subways by pedestrians.

 We know that there are subways available across Delhi for pedestrians to use and commute safely when on foot.
-However, these subways are often not used and these facilities go unutilised, making them an unnecessary burden on the government.
-The reasons why pedestrians avoid using subways are the poor maintenance of the subways.
-Often water stagnation and garbage are seen in these subways that may lead to accidents and therefore, subways are avoided.
-It is important that subways be cleaned on a daily basis and maintained by painting them and making them amicable for pedestrians to use.
+However, these subways are often not used and these facilities go unutilized, making them an unnecessary burden on the government.
+The reason why pedestrians avoid using subways is the poor maintenance of the subways.
+Often water stagnation and garbage are seen in these subways which may lead to accidents and therefore, subways are avoided.
+Subways must be cleaned daily and maintained by painting them and making them amicable for pedestrians to use.
 This will solve a lot of traffic issues and make commuting safer for pedestrians.

 I hope that the concerned authorities will take action soon.